 How Ceramic Shield Compares to Other Glass Types

-Gorilla Glass is used in many Android smartphones and is chemically strengthened to resist damage.
-Both Gorilla Glass and Ceramic Shield undergo ion-exchange processes to toughen the glass, but Ceramic Shield includes nano-ceramic crystals that improve its fracture toughness.
-In real-world drop tests, Ceramic Shield often performs better against cracks from certain heights, especially in flat drops.
-Gorilla Glass may sometimes have slightly better scratch resistance depending on the model.
+Chemically strengthened glass is used in many Android smartphones and undergoes ion-exchange processes to toughen the surface.
+Ceramic Shield goes a step further by adding nano-ceramic crystals that improve fracture toughness.
+In real-world drop tests, Ceramic Shield often performs better against cracks from certain heights, especially in flat drops, while chemically strengthened glass may have slightly better scratch resistance depending on the specific formulation.
+Both types are rated using 9H pencil hardness, a ASTM International that indicates resistance to scratching under controlled conditions, though hardness ratings alone do not predict how glass performs in real-world drop scenarios.

 Ceramic Shield vs. Sapphire Glass